Policy Date: 17/09/2018

 - Questions, queries or feedback you leave if you contact us via the contact page.

-What data we collect about you
+What digital information We collect about you

 - Website usage data